paulosilva/OWPoC/README.md

 ## Data (*Folder*)

 * OpenWeatherAPI.swift, is the class responsible by the communication with the OW webservices;
-* OpenWeatherData.swift, have all the classes for JSON data serialisation and deserialisation;
+* OpenWeatherData.swift, haves all the classes for JSON data serialisation and deserialization, using the Codable Type;
 * OpenWeatherModel.swift, on this file you can finde the App business logic;

 ## Settings (*Folder*)